platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

     Some themes and plugins for WordPress are also on Packagist, but most of them are accessible through a similar service specific to WordPress called [WPackagist](https://wpackagist.org).

-    To pull from this repository, you'll need to add WPackagist to your `composer.json` file so that Composer knows to look for packages there.
+    To pull from this repository, you need to add WPackagist to your `composer.json` file so that Composer knows to look for packages there.
 Run the command:

     ```bash
     $ composer config repositories.wppackagist composer https://wpackagist.org